AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/class-3.md

 ### Project One: Random User Address Book

 - [ ] Partner up.
 This is a pair programming project.
-- [ ] Start with this api: https://randomuser.me/api?results=25
+- [ ] Start with this API: `https://randomuser.me/api?results=25`
 - [ ] Whiteboard an app you can use to display users that you would use if you didn't have your phone.
 - [ ] Make a code plan and plan your components.
 - [ ] Spec 1: minimum 25 users
 - [ ] Spec 2: displays the user's name and thumbnail picture
-- [ ] Spec 3: When "show details" button is clicked the user's details are revealed and button text turns to "hide details"
+- [ ] Spec 3: When the "show details" button is clicked the user's details are revealed and button text turns to "hide details"
 - [ ] Spec 4: When "hide details" is clicked the user's details disappear.

 - [ ] Follow-up Video: [YT, ihatetomatoes - How to use Fetch API in React](https://youtu.be/aNMY0lrWZXU)

 ### Project Two: ToDo App Continued